Oxygen firebreak: United States

 In March, 2018, the US Veterans Health Administration issued a Patient Safety Alert mandating the use of thermal fuses in all its patients' home oxygen installations, unless there is a clinical reason for not doing so.
 The Patient Safety Alert applies to all patients, not just those deemed to be at 'high risk'.
 It requires two thermal fuses to be fitted per patient installation, and any unidirectional thermal fuses must be replaced with bidirectional versions at the next scheduled visit (unless the unidirectional thermal fuse is designed so it cannot be fitted in the wrong direction).

 In January 2020, in coordination with Fire Departments around the state and other agencies, the Wyoming State Fire Marshals Office launched the statewide community risk 307 CRR initiative.
-This aims to “to reach users of home medical oxygen, place safety devices on their units, and provide a home-risk checkup for the residents when possible”.
+This aims to "to reach users of home medical oxygen, place safety devices on their units, and provide a home-risk checkup for the residents when possible".
 The initiative follows Wyoming fire data which revealed that more than fifty percent of the deaths in residential structure fires throughout the state have been in homes with medical oxygen.
 The goal of the initiative is to reduce fire deaths and injuries by 2024 by installing inline oxygen firebreaks in 100% of home using medical oxygen across the State.

 In March 2022, the American Burn Association (ABA) agreed a position statement on home oxygen burn prevention supporting the use of bidirectional thermal fuses in oxygen tubing.

 In July 2022, the International Association of Fire Chiefs (IAFC) adopted a position statement on home oxygen fire safety that recommended the use of firebreaks.

+In November 2023, Iowa became the first US State to fund bidirectional thermal fuses through the Iowa Medicaid system.

+Washington State, North Dakota, and Kansas Health & Human Services Departments have also confirmed that they will cover thermal fuses via state Medicaid.
+In January 2025, the state of Missouri MO HealthNet Division (MHD) introduced a requirement that oxygen providers must supply bidirectional thermal fuses.
+MHD also increased its oxygen reimbursement rates for DMEs.

+In January 2025, the Centers for Medicare and Medicaid Services (CMS) confirmed its decision to not create a unique code (HCPCS code) for the reimbursement for thermal fuses.
+It followed a preliminary recommendation in October 2024 that a unique HCPCS code for thermal fuses is not necessary because the agency considers these items to be part of suppliers’ overhead associated with providing home oxygen equipment.

+The International Association of Fire Chiefs (IAFC) confirmed that it would continue to pursue a second application to the CMS for a unique code, claiming that the current reimbursement framework was insufficient.